-We hold quarterly Antique and Fine Art auctions at the Burnt Common Auction Rooms and regular sales of Edwardian and later furnishings every two or three weeks.
+We hold four Quarterly Fine Art auctions each year, 12 monthly Antique and Collectors' auctions and numerous specialist sales.
 We are well known in Surrey because we have been in business as Ewbank Auctioneers since 1990, occupying prominent high profile premises in probably the best location in the South of England, close to the A3 and M25.
 Our roots as Clarke Gammon and Wellers provide a provenance of well over 100 years of auctions in Surrey.
 The present auction rooms are 4 miles from Guildford and the same distance from Woking main line station (London Waterloo 25 minutes).

 The building has recently been refurbished with additional floor space being created by a new mezzanine floor.
 The new modern interior provides over 3000 sq feet on the ground floor and is an intimate and sympathetic setting for the display of antiques and fine art.

 Chris Ewbank heads our probate department which deals with probate valuations and sales.
 In addition we advise executors on security and provide safe-keeping facilities for valuable items.
 Clients usually come to us because we have acted for them before or we have been recommended by friends or professional advisers.

 Commission is charged to sellers calculated per lot, as follows:

 - 15% up to £1,000 - 10% thereafter